 Then, when you’re ready for intimacy, you can apply a lubricant for that extra slip and comfort.
 The moisturizer will have already done the background work of improving tissue elasticity and health, while the lubricant provides the surface-level slickness needed for pleasurable sex.
 This dual approach addresses both the underlying dryness and the immediate need for reduced friction, supporting your overall sexual health and well-being.

-Gels, Creams, or Suppositories: Which Type is Right for You?
+Gels, Creams, or Suppositories: Which Type Is Right for You?

 Walking down the pharmacy aisle can feel overwhelming when you’re faced with a wall of options.
 Gels, creams, inserts, suppositories—what’s the difference, and how do you know which one will work best for you?
 The truth is, the best type of vaginal moisturizer often comes down to personal preference, your specific symptoms, and your lifestyle.
 Think of it like choosing a face moisturizer; some people love a lightweight gel, while others prefer a rich cream.